bioelectronics-mit/bioelectronics-website-content/content/post/2023-11-14_yeji_sfnaward/index.md

 ---
-title: 'Congratulations to Yeji for receiving the Association of Koran Neuroscientists Predoctoral Award at SfN!
+title: 'Congratulations to Yeji for receiving the Association of Korean Neuroscientists Predoctoral Award at SfN!
 '
 subtitle: ''
 summary: ''